 Not sure what to do about your relationship with your partner, child, ex-partner, mother-in-law, friend or anyone else?
 Give us a call.
 We are here to support you.

 Our need for fulfilling relationships is hard wired and while we can feel elated when relationships go well, we can feel overwhelmed with pain and sadness when important relationships seem to go wrong.
-Family Therapy helps you gain a better understanding of unhelpful patterns that you and your loved ones may feel drawn into, how your own upbringing informed the way you are in relationships and how life stressors, losses and injuries influence what is going on for you and your family.
-We encourage family members to listen to different perspectives, views and stories and exploring possible ways forward.
-Often we agree on tasks relating to new ways of thinking and behaviour to be tried out between sessions.
+Family Therapy helps you gain a better understanding of unhelpful patterns that you and your loved ones may feel drawn into, how your own upbringing informs the way you are in relationships and how life stressors, losses and injuries influence what is going on for you and your family.
+We encourage family members to listen to different perspectives, views and stories and explore together possible ways forward.
+Often we agree on tasks relating to new ways of thinking and behaving to try out between sessions.
 We work with everyone who wants to improve relationships with other people.
-We can see individuals, couples, families or parts of families, step families and extended families.
+We can see families or parts of families, couples who have children, step families and extended families.

 What are the kinds of issues people come to us with?

 Family Therapy can help with a wide range of issues such as:

 We aim to make our Talking Therapies services affordable and subsidise them, charging a sliding scale of charitable rates.
 We charge from the assessment onwards with the cost of this first appointment being non-refundable.

 Please contact the Talking Therapies reception team for more information on current fees.

 What is the setup of the sessions?